Gabriele-tomai00/Esse3FAKE/README.md

 ## Procedure

-Using the command `node app.js user@studenti.units.local`, I start the Node.js server and put the fake university website “online”.
+Using the command `node app.js user@studenti.units.local` I start the Node.js web-server and put the fake university website “online”.
 I didn’t use Punycode for the website spoofing because I noticed that Chrome detects it and blocks the site.
-Instead, I chose another deception technique: I added an “s” to the name “esse,” hoping users wouldn’t notice.
+Instead, I chose another deception technique: I added an “s” to the name “esse,” hoping users don't notice.

 ![program_just_started](images/program_just_started.png)

-I’ve written a script that automates email sending: you simply provide the recipient’s email address as a parameter, and the program sends an email on behalf of the professor, containing the link to the malicious website.
+I wrote a script that automates email sending: you simply provide the recipient’s email address as a parameter, and the program sends an email on behalf of the professor, containing the link to the malicious website.

 ```bash
 #!/bin/bash